osmium18452/hsi_caps/readme.md

 `(batch_size, channels, patch_size, patch_size)`.
 But the data dimension the model needs is `(batch_size, patch_size,
 patch_size, channels)`.
 So you have to transpose the dimension to make sure that the dimension of the input data is correspond to the model's input layer.
+2. The current model requires 20% of the total samples used as the training.
+90% more accurate cna be achieved after training.
+But the ratio of training samples is a little higher.
+Further experiment is expected.
+3. The dataloader is expected to rewrite to realize more functions.